How to Test Android Applications - part 2Testing

 As I mentioned earlier, there is a contradiction in the usage of Bug and Defect.
 People widely say the bug is an informal name for the defect.

-Defect : The variation between the actual results and expected results is known as defect.
+Defect: The variation between the actual results and expected results is known as a defect.

 If a developer finds an issue and corrects it by himself in the development phase then it’s called a defect.

-Failure : Once the product is deployed and customers find any issues then they call the product as a failure product.
-After release, if an end user finds an issue then that particular issue is called as failure
+Failure: Once the product is deployed and customers find any issues then they call the product a failure product.
+After release, if an end-user finds an issue then that particular issue is called a failure

-Error : We can’t compile or run a program due to coding mistake in a program.
-If a developer unable to successfully compile or run a program then they call it as an error.
+Error: We can’t compile or run a program due to coding mistakes in a program.
+If a developer is unable to successfully compile or run a program then they call it an error.

 Severity